TonyPepeBear/KBlogger/README.md

 author_twitter_url: https://github.com/TonyPepeBear
 ```

-KBlogger will clone all file in GitRepo and render all of the `*.md` file.
+KBlogger will clone all files in GitRepo and render all of the `*.md` file.

 Your markdown file must have `yaml-front-matter`.
 And must have `title` tag, if not, that file will be ignored.